Saturday, June 30, 2012

 A walk with Scout

-This park, smack dab in the middle of suburbia, is like a desert garden out in the country.
+This park is like a desert garden out in the country.

 It has some amazing patches of Agave and Prickly Pear.